 While the hearing aids of today are unable to restore your hearing, they can mitigate the impact hearing has on your daily life.

 With the assistance of hearing aids, moments at work, in a restaurant, and with loved ones will be easier to manage.
 Hearing aids are not what your grandparents wore a long time ago.
 The cutting-edge digital technology helps reduce background noise and focuses on what you want to hear accurately.
-Such sophisticated little pieces of technology are designed to be unobtrusive and are often almost invisible to others.
+Such sophisticated little pieces of technology are designed to be unobtrusive and are often almost invisible to others, such as with Lyric.

 But if you find the right hearing aid, you need to account for the adjustment time needed to get the most out of them.
 Hearing aids don’t work like headphones and don’t give you immediate results.
 Instead, hearing aids require a bit of fine-tuning, and your brain will need to get used to hearing certain sounds again.
 This will take time, but after some practice, your quality of life could improve immeasurably.